Lu Zhaolin: Biography

 Lu Zhaolin was born in Fanyang (near present-day Beijing).
 He studied under Cao Xian (曹憲; fl.
 605–649), the master of Wen Xuan studies, and Wang Yifang (王義方; 615–669), a famous scholar of the Chinese classics.
 He worked in the archive of Prince Li Yuanyu (died 665), the seventeenth son of the founding Emperor Gaozu of the Tang dynasty.
 Lu was known for his erudition, and was said to have exhaustively studied the large collection of books in the prince's library.
 In 666, he was a member of the entourage of Emperor Gaozong on the imperial pilgrimage to Mount Tai.

 Soon afterwards, Lu was appointed the county defender of Xindu in Shu province (modern Sichuan).
 He later suffered a debilitating disease, probably rheumatoid arthritis, which eventually crippled him.
 The disability forced him to resign from his post, and he became a disciple of the renowned doctor and alchemist Sun Simiao, living on Mount Taibai and in the capital Chang'an.
 He adopted the alternative name (hao) of Youyouzi (幽憂子), or "Master of Shrouded Sorrow".
 He committed suicide by drowning himself in the Ying River circa 684 or 686, after years of suffering.

 Poetry

 Like the other three "paragons" of the early Tang, Lu Zhaolin was capable of composing the highly mannered poetry that was fashionable in the Tang court.
 However, his work outside the court allowed him significant freedom in his style.
 Lu was best known for his qilü, or ballads of seven-character lines, such as "Chang'an: Ancient Theme", but his most remarkable works are poems expressing his personal suffering, such as "Five Sorrows" and "Resolving Sickness", which were written in the style of Li Sao of the Songs of Chu.
-Lu was the only medieval poet to successfully revive the sao style of the ancient poet Qu Yuan; and just like Qu Yuan, he chose to end his tragic life by drowning himself.
+Lu was the only medieval poet to successfully revive the sao style of the ancient poet Qu Yuan; just like Qu Yuan, he chose to end his tragic life by drowning himself.